Continuous approximate roots of polynomial equations via shape theory: Introduction

 Recently, these analytic results have found a fruitful application in the continuous model theory of Banach algebras (following \cite{BenYaacovEtAl}).
 Indeed, in \cite{EagleLau} it was shown that the approximate algebraic closure of $C(X)$ is an $\forall\exists$-axiomatizable property in the language of unital C*-algebras and an explicit axiomatization is given.
 On the other hand, it is also shown that the property of (exact) algebraic closure of $C(X)$ is not axiomatizable in this language.

-In this paper, we provide topological characterizations for when $C(X)$ is approximately algebraically closed, in the case that $X$ has covering dimension one.
-The most general result concerns a shape-theoretic invariant, the \emph{fundamental pro-group} $\ppi_1(X)$ of a space $X$ (see Section \ref{sec:proCatShape} for a review of shape theory), and maps from $\ppi_1(X)$ into the braid group on $n$ strands $\mathcal{B}_n$.
+In this paper, we provide topological characterizations for a continuum, that is, a connected compactum, to have an approximately algebraically closed $C(X)$, in the case that $X$ has covering dimension one.
+The most general result concerns a shape-theoretic invariant, the \emph{fundamental pro-group} $\ppi_1(X, x_0)$ of a pointed space $(X, x_0)$ (see Section \ref{sec:proCatShape} for a review of shape theory), and maps from $\ppi_1(X, x_0)$ into the braid group on $n$ strands $\mathcal{B}_n$.